-20.4 How Faint Can We Go?
+21.4 How Faint Can We Go?

 In theory, even a small telescope can observe very faint objects, simply by observing a very long time.
-In the days before CCDs, exposures stretching over several nights were sometimes made by covering the photographic plate at the end of one exposure and starting on the same plate another night!
+In the days before CCDs, exposures stretching over several nights were sometimes made by covering the photographic plate at the end of one exposure and starting on the same plate another night, although these long exposures were plagued by reciprocity failure.
 Because of the digital nature of CCD images, which allows combination of images with a computer, the equivalent of multi-night exposures with CCDs are much easier to accomplish.